USEPA/FASM-sensor-AQI-analysis/README.md

 * **R**
 * **RStudio**
 * **Git**

+For instructions and tips to install R and RStudio, try https://www.sthda.com/english/wiki/installing-r-and-rstudio-easy-r-programming.
+For instructions and tips to install and setup Git, try https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 ### Cloning the Repository to RStudio

+Cloning a repository means creating a local copy of a remote project on your computer.
+You download the entire project (all files, folders, etc.) from GitHub to R and RStudio on your computer.
+Cloning automatically sets up a connection between the new local repository on your computer and the original remote repository on GitHub.
+It allows you to sync your work by "pulling" any updates made to the origin to your local repository.
+This repository will not accept users "pushing" changes from their local copy to the original repository.

 1.  **On GitHub:**
     *   Navigate to this repository's main page.